Tuesday, September 22, 2015

 As Pedro Almodóvar did in “All About My Mother” and Xavier Dolan in “Laurens Anyways,” Ozon’s “Girlfriend” also has a male character deciding to be a woman, not a transvestite but a total transgender.

-The emotional journey starts with a montage of an elegant funeral to a flashback where two little girls, Claire and Laura, make a blood covenant, swearing: “A le vie, a le amour….”
+The emotional journey starts with a montage of an elegant funeral, then cuts to a flashback where two little girls, Claire and Laura, make a blood covenant, swearing: “A le vie, a le amour….”
 In a flash-forward where the girls have grown up, they go to the disco, have their first boyfriend, kiss, and break up.

-The intensity of the music score uplifts the emotions without using unnecessary words to understand what the actors are feeling through their actions.
+The intensity of the musical score elevates the emotions without relying on unnecessary words to convey what the actors are feeling through their actions.

 One of them marries, gets pregnant, and dies, leaving a baby girl needing a mother.

-The "other girlfriend," Claire, naturally played by Anaïs Demounstier (“Bird People,” “Thérèse”), remembers the promise she made to her late girlfriend to look after her baby.
-In that sense, she gets closer to David to discover an uncomfortable truth for everyone but conforming for the baby.
+The “other girlfriend,” Claire, naturally played by Anaïs Demounstier (“Bird People,” “Thérèse”), remembers the promise she made to her late girlfriend to look after her baby.
+In that sense, she gets closer to David to discover an uncomfortable truth for everyone, but she conforms for the baby.

 Romain Duris at COLCOA 2014.
 Photo by Jose Alberto Hermosillo